Wondering how much caffeine is in Coke Zero compared to other sodas?

 Make your coffee taste less bitter

-Creamer and sugar are usually the way to go if you want to make remove the bitterness from your coffee.
+Creamers and sugar are usually the way to go if you want to remove the bitterness from your coffee.

-Aside from the sweetness popping out, taking the bitterness off helps your tongue focus on the other flavors in coffee.
+Besides bringing out the sweetness, removing the bitterness helps your tongue focus on the other flavors in coffee.

 But too much sugar and creamer can be pretty unhealthy.
 What you can do is play with other ingredients instead.